Piriformis muscle: A muscle that stretches across the sacrum to the hip located in the buttocks.

 Potential side effects/risks of the procedure:

 - Increased pain

 - Allergic reaction to medications used to clean your skin and/or medications injected

 The location of the piriformis muscle is identified and marked.
 At times, an x-ray machine may be used to help determine the location of this muscle.
 After your skin is cleaned with an antiseptic solution, a very tiny needle is inserted into the muscle bundle.
-When you start experiencing the pain in the muscle, a mixture of local anesthetic is injected.
+When you start experiencing the pain in the muscle, contrast may be injected to confirm that the needle is within the muscle.
+Subsequently, a mixture of local anesthetic +/- steroid is injected.
 You may experience increased pressure/pain during the injection which is normal.
 However, if at any time the pain is too intense, please tell your provider to slow down your injection.
 After the medication is injected, the needle is removed.

 Typical length of the procedure: